 ”If we’re missing a player, we do everything in our power to find the player,” said Gayle Bradshaw, the tournament referee, according to The Chicago Tribune. ”And that’s because a default is the absolute worst thing that I feel is part of my duties.”

 Six minutes later, at 2.21, McEnroe and Fleming finally showed up, but when they arrived, they quickly understood that something was wrong, and they soon found out that they had been defaulted.
 The former world No 1 lost his temper and stormed back to his car, refusing to answer any questions, but Fleming responded to journalists.

 ”I’m shattered right now.
 It hurts,” he said.
 “I thought we were going to win the tournament.
 You don’t get too many chances to win the US Open.
 We’ve done it the same way 20 times in the past seven years, and 20 times we’ve had no problem.
 It’s stupid.”

 Defaulting such a pair was not an easy decision to make, and it was also criticised by someone who was not involved: Jimmy Connors, who said that for the tournament’s sake, it would have been wiser to make an exception and wait for McEnroe.
 However, Bradshaw later explained that, even though it was one of the biggest stars, he couldn’t do that. ”When you bend the rules for one player, you’re cheating the others,” he said.

 Peter Fleming and John McEnroe would never win another Grand Slam tournament together.
-Their last great result as a team would remain their final at Wimbledon, a few months before.
-However, McEnroe would add two more major titles to his list of achievements: in 1989, partnering Mark Woodforde, he would triumph once again at Flushing Meadows, and in 1992, his last year on the Tour, he would partner Michael Stich to win Wimbledon.
+Their last great result as a team would remain their final at Wimbledon, a few months earlier.
+However, McEnroe would add two more Major titles to his list of achievements: in 1989, partnering Mark Woodforde, he would triumph once again at Flushing Meadows, and in 1992, his last year on the ATP Tour, he would partner Michael Stich to win Wimbledon.